democrobot/democracrm/docs/features/places.md

 ### Organization Accounts

 All organizations that create a DemocraCRM account must select the highest boundary they will be campaigning in as their territory.
-This will help to provide focus on that area and the ones below it.
-So if your organization is working on reform efforts in the Pennsylvania State Government, the boundary would be the state of Pennsylvania.
+This will help to provide spatial focus on that area and the ones below it.
+So if your organization is working on reform efforts in Pennsylvania State Government, the boundary would be the state of Pennsylvania.

 !!! note

-    An organization can change its territory at any time, however it would be important to be aware of and ideally collaborate with neighboring organizations, if possible.
+    An organization can change its territory at any time, however it would be important to be aware of and ideally collaborate with neighboring organizations that work at that level, if possible.

 ### Regions